erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 Or do we?

-Here enters [Netlify] and its CMS, [NetlifyCMS].
+Here enters Netlify and its CMS, NetlifyCMS.
 It is a JavaScript library allowing a specific static page (not whole website) to behave like a dashboard interface of CMS for a static website.
 It provides ways to create dashboard pages to generate most of the content a static site generator can.

 Before really diving into it, I'll present some related work regarding static site generators and user interfaces explain, presenting some alternatives and their approaches.
-After that, I'll explaining more of [NetlifyCMS] features and how we can integrate it with [Jigsaw] static site generator.
+After that, I'll explaining more of NetlifyCMS features and how we can integrate it with Jigsaw static site generator.

 ## Related works

 ### Flat File CMS

-It is valid to point out some alternatives to the approach [NetlifyCMS] uses.
+It is valid to point out some alternatives to the approach NetlifyCMS uses.
 The first and oldest one is the use of a Flat File CMS.
-Those CMS work much like a hosted [WordPress] installation would.
+Those CMSes work much like a hosted WordPress installation would.
 The difference is that it does not use a Database, instead it uses a Flat File hierarchy to store content and configuration.

 The use of a Flat File hierarchy allows a fast and somewhat secure site as well.
 The pages are precompiled to be served as fast as possible, much like a static website would.
 By default, differently from what static websites do, they do have a dashboard for users to access and create content.